Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/README.md

 ### 3. Configure IoT Hub

-Next, the connections to 3 Event Hubs instances need to be configured.
-These Event Hub instances will allow be responsible for getting the data from IoT Hub and pass it for further processing.
+Next, the connections to the 3 Event Hub instances need to be configured.
+These Event Hub instances will be responsible for getting the data from IoT Hub and passing it along for further processing.

-First, IoT Hub Endpoints will be defined for each of the Event Hubs as shown below:
+IoT Hub Endpoints will be defined for each of the Event Hubs as shown below:

 ![IoT Hub Endpoints](https://github.com/Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/blob/master/Images/IotHubEndpoints.PNG "IoT Hub Endpoints")

-Next, the rules for sending the data to the correct IoT Hub instance is defined.
-The rules are called "routes" in IoT Hub and the final configuration looks like:
+Next, the rules for routing data to the correct IoT Hub instance are defined.
+The final configuration looks like:

 ![IoT Hub Routes](https://github.com/Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/blob/master/Images/IotHubRoutes.PNG "IoT Hub Routes")

-And here is the configuration for the humidity route:
+Next configure the humidity route:

 ![IoT Hub Humidity Route](https://github.com/Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/blob/master/Images/IotHubHumidityRoute.PNG "IoT Hub Humidity Route")

-Two of the Event Hubs are connected to Stream Analytics Jobs that are aggregating the values and based on predefined threshold trigger an Azure Function for sending an email.
+Two of the Event Hubs are connected to Stream Analytics Jobs that are aggregating the values and based on a predefined threshold trigger built using an Azure Function for sending an email.

-This is the Azure Stream Analytics job for humidity:
+Below is the Azure Stream Analytics job for humidity:

 ```sql
 SELECT